tomginsberg/GAToptimization/README.md

 ![](https://i.imgur.com/dMWAUWp.jpg)

 ## Background
 This was a project created for Applications of Classical Mechanics.
-The aim was to explore the problem of determining the optimal trajectory from Earth to a different point in the solar system using gravitational assists from other planets to minmize fuel consumption.
+The aim was to explore the problem of determining the optimal trajectory from Earth to a different point in the solar system using gravitational assists from other planets to minimize fuel consumption.

 A big piece of inspiration was the [Rossetta Lander](https://www.youtube.com/watch?time_continue=26&v=iEQuE5N3rwQ&t=8s).